PingYenC/FIT-AID-Data-Scientist/README.md

      ![image](https://github.com/PingYenC/FIT-AID-Data-Scientist/assets/164700831/3de72e74-0b1b-4c03-9aa6-b86222814c77)

 3. Data Cleaning
    * Data cleaning is crucial as wrong data influence the model training process and further the result.
-With that, I conducted some analyses to check whether there were problems in the dataset given.
+With that, I conducted some analyses to check whether there were problems in the datasets given.

      The steps I did were:
        * Check missing values ![image](https://github.com/PingYenC/FIT-AID-Data-Scientist/assets/164700831/6be62fcf-5bba-4c05-a0bb-4de00ddf0029)